 In addition to input presentations from Holzius and others, Team MIMO was inspired by the HSD’s e-Traxx team, which is also run by students, with regard to sponsoring, stamina and team spirit.

-During the three-day workshop, in addition to the intensive work in small groups, the time was also used for a large distance team photo, sponsoring activities and public relations.
+During the three-day workshop, the time was also used for a large distance team photo, sponsoring activities and public relations.

 More information about the project can be found here.